 New: The new Alis Holidays Agency and online reservation platform Transfero are now available at tArrivals he Airport.

-The terminal is able to process 750 passengersper hour and accommodate large aircraft.
+The combined terminasl are able to process 750 passengers per hour and accommodate large aircraft.
 Amenities include: cafe bars are in both pre- & post-security areas; a news- & tobacco stand, a Duty Free Shop at post-security; free internet access; three ATM cash & currency exchange machines (Amex, Maestro, Visa Eurocard- by Banc Post, Euronet & Banca Transilvania); Travel agency Wens Tour; Courier service TNT; and a lounge.
 Food service and some shops are also available. terminal.
 Rental car agencies have desks in the Arrivals area.

 Parking is available across from the passenger terminal.